 Look for white fuzzy coating or threads (fungal hyphae) on things like twigs, leaves, bark pieces, roots.
 Why are they white?

-Materials: for each group: Leaf Litter Search card, 3′ length of white string, double-sided tape or white glue; white paper plate, box lid or piece of cardboard; a few bug jars, Soil, Litter, and Log Critter guide, magnifying lens.
+Materials: for each group: Leaf Litter Search card, 3′ length of white string, double-sided tape or white glue; white paper plate or piece of cardboard; a few bug jars, Soil, Litter, and Log Critter guide, magnifying lens; optional: Critter Information sheet.

 Objective: To record observations about something discovered in the leaf litter.